DIYGift IdeasKids Crafts

 STEP THREE

-Secure the playing card symbol patterns onto Red and Black Kunin® Classic™ Felt with straight pins and cut out with small detail scissors, which are perfect for accurately cutting the fine details.
+Cut out all patterns with small detail scissors, which are perfect for accurately cutting the fine details.
 I was able to fit the diamond and heart onto one sheet of Red Felt, and the spade and club onto one sheet of Black Felt.

 STEP FOUR